colyseus/colyseus/README.md

 You're encouraged to take a look on [some games being developed with it](https://discuss.colyseus.io/category/5/showcase) and make your own!

+> ⭐️ Enjoying Colyseus?
+Show your support by starring the project on GitHub ⭐️

 ## What Colyseus provides to you:

 - WebSocket-based communication